chisui/dakka/thesis/main.md

 # Testing

-One of the goals of the actor framework is testabillity of actors written in the framework.
-The main way that testabillity is achieved is by implementing a special `ActorContext` that provides a way to execute an actors behavior in an controlled environment.
+One of the goals of the actor framework is testability of actors written in the framework.
+The main way that testability is achieved is by implementing a special `ActorContext` that provides a way to execute an actors behavior in an controlled environment.
 The name of this `ActorContext` is `MockActorContext`. `MockActorContext` has to provide implementations for `create`, `send` and `MonadState`.
 Additionally we need a way to execute a `MockActorContext`.
 One way to define `MockActorContext` is using monad transformers in conjunction with `GeneralizedNewtypeDeriving`.

 ```haskell
 newtype MockActorContext a v = MockActorContext